Learning in repeated auctions: Reversing the asymmetry: Strategic buyer vs. myopic seller

-This class of continuous bidding strategies has two degrees of freedom : the threshold $r$ such that for all $x < r, h_{\beta}(x) = 0$ and the strategy $\eta$ used beyond the threshold.
-The class of admissible functions $\eta$ is not restricted, except that they must be continuous and increasing.
-All the strategies defined in this class have the property to have a reserve value equal to zero, i.e. their reserve price is equal to their minimum bid and the virtual value of $\eta$ is positive beyond $r$.
-It can be proved that there exists an optimal threshold $r$ for the strategic bidder that depends on the competition and that the optimal strategy to use for $x > r$ is to be truthful.
-Figure \ref{fig:payoff_one_strategic} illustrates the performance of the optimal strategy in various classes of functions.
+This class of continuous bidding strategies has two degrees of freedom: the threshold $r$ such that for all $x < r, h_{\beta}(x) = 0$ and the strategy $\gamma$ used beyond the threshold.
+We do not restrict the functions $\gamma$ that can be used beyond the threshold (beside being continuous and increasing).
+All the strategies defined in this class have the property that their reserve value is equal to zero, i.e., their reserve price is equal to their minimum bid, when the seller is welfare benevolent and the virtual value of $\gamma$ is positive beyond $r$.
+We can prove that the optimal regularity-preserving strategy belongs to the class of thresholded strategies.

-There exists better strategies leading to higher utility for the bidder \citep{tang2016manipulate}.
-However, they induce multiple local optima for the seller revenue as shown on Figure \ref{fig:optimal_revenues} and unfortunately, this ends up in a challenging optimization problem for the seller as the revenue is non-convex and the optimum can even be reached at some discontinuity (see Fig. \ref{fig:optimal_revenues}).
-This is especially problematic if the seller is learning reserve prices using parametric models such as Deep Neural Networks \citep{dutting2017optimal} that are fitted with first-order optimization schemes.
-Indeed, they would regularly fail to find the global optimum because of this discontinuity.
+The following result states that there exists an optimal threshold $r$ for the strategic bidder that depends on the competition and that the optimal strategy to use for $x > r$ is to be truthful.
+It is derived by computing the directional derivatives of the utility function defined in Equation \eqref{equ:utility_v2}.

+\begin{theorem2} If $F_i$ is regular, then the optimal increasing and regularity-preserving strategy consists in thresholding at $r^*$ and bidding truthfully beyond $r^*$, defined by: